mjwwit/node-red-contrib-ikea-tradfri/README.md

 ## Changelog

+### 0.3.1
+- Use node config when an invalid message is sent to tradfri-state or tradfri-switch-control

 ### 0.3.0
 - Change node name of tradfri-status to tradfri-monitor
 - Add tradfri-state node to get the current state of one or more devices / groups